 Losing your hair due to chemo, or due to any reason for that matter, is hard – really hard.
 Talk about an understatement, right?

 Hair loss is a topic that seems to generate more questions, comments and emails than almost any other topic I write about.
 Losing your hair IS a big deal.
-And by the way, not losing your hair due to chemo is hard too.
-Go figure.
+And by the way, not losing your hair due to chemo is hard too for different reasons.

 Now About the Hair